-The Manitoulin-Sudbury District Services Board has adopted a policy to have working reserves set at 15% of the municipal share of the DSB's current operating budget.
+The Manitoulin-Sudbury District Services Board by Resolution #02-097 has adopted a policy to have working reserves set at 15% of the municipal share of the DSB's current operating budget.

-Specifically the policy is
+Specifically the policy is:

 "To maintain a Working Reserve that is set at a maximum of 15% of the annualized municipal share of the DSB's operating current budget."